-The crop can normally stretch and contract, but occasionally it can stay dilated – this can become pendulous crop.
+The crop can normally stretch and contract, but occasionally it can stay dilated – this can become a pendulous crop.

 What Causes Impacted Crop?

-Impacted crop is usually caused by eating long and fibrous grasses and weeds, picking up bits of string or twine, ingesting screws, the list goes on…
+The impacted crop is usually caused by eating long and fibrous grasses and weeds, picking up bits of string or twine, ingesting screws, the list goes on…

 In other words, eating anything that will cause a blockage.

-It can also occur if you use rough cut orchard grass as bedding, as sometimes pullets will eat pine shavings and the like and get crop problems.
+It can also occur if you use rough-cut orchard grass as bedding, as sometimes pullets will eat pine shavings and the like and get crop problems.

-Sour and impacted crop seems to happen more in the spring-time when grasses have started to grow and the hens can’t get enough of the green stuff.
+Sour and impacted crop seems to happen more in the spring-time when grasses have started to grow, and the hens can’t get enough of the green stuff.

 Symptoms are roughly the same as for sour crop except that the crop will be firm to touch.

 How to Treat Impacted Crop